 My GP put me onto a specialist who used a little camera to have a look inside.
 I went to have a colonoscopy a week later.
 Right away, my doctor showed me a picture of a large tumour in my lower bowel.

 The cancer was aggressive, so my medical team wanted to start treating it right away.
-They recommended a short course of radiotherapy followed by an operation.
+They recommended a short course of radiation therapy followed by an operation.

-I had a week of intense radiotherapy.
+I had a week of intense radiation therapy.
 I experienced some nausea, so I’d have to take some medicine for that about an hour afterwards.
 The treatment also caused some stomach upset.

 Before the operation, I saw a stoma nurse who talked to me about what to expect.
 The surgeon planned to make a temporary stoma, but halfway through the operation, he saw that the tumour was all the way down the bowel and he had to make a permanent one.